 Before we continue, if you don’t have a copy of our free eBook, click here now.
 This downloadable ebook is packed with facts, pictures, statistics, and stories about working in the medical transcription profession.

 Contrary to popular belief, you just cannot take a 4-month course and become an expert in medical transcription.
 If you try to do the short-cut method in your training, you’re only going to shortcut yourself.
 We have seen this literally dozens of times from graduates of other programs who have come to us to finish their education.
-Instead of a fast-track MT program, you need a full medical transcription program that encompasses the entire process, so that you become an expert all the way around and are able to pass difficult employers tests.
+Instead of a fast-track MT program, it’s important to your future career to take a full medical transcription program that encompasses the entire process, so that you become an expert all the way around and are able to pass difficult employers tests.
 Quite simply, you must pass these challenging employers tests in order to get an interview — and you need the interview to get the job!

-For our graduates of our Advanced Medical Transcription and Editing program, they know what we mean.
-In fact, many don’t even consider the employers’ testing to be difficult or challenging anymore because they’re used to rigorous reports that they’ve had to transcribe during our program.
-Combine that with hand-graded (never computer graded) feedback from your certified instructor, along with comments, critique, and helpful suggestions on how to improve each report, multiplied by hundreds of times until you know it by heart, and you’ve found a formula for success in your future medical transcription career.
+Graduates of our Advanced Medical Transcription and Editing program know what we mean.
+In fact, many don’t even consider the employers’ testing to be difficult or challenging anymore because they’re used to the many varied reports that they’ve had to transcribe during their training with us.
+Combine that with hand-graded (never computer graded) exam feedback from your certified instructor, along with comments, critique, and helpful suggestions on how to improve each report, multiplied by hundreds of times until you know it by heart, and you’ve found a formula for success in your future medical transcription career.